ssdet/soet-placement-cell/README.md

-# soet_pc
+# SOET Placement Portal
-This is placement portal repository, HNBGU.
+This is the [official placement portal](https://online.hnbgu.ac.in/soet_pc) of School Of Engineering & Technology, Hemevati Nadan Bahuguna Garhwal University ( A Central University)
+##